kensanata/just-halberds/Halberts.md

-is substracted from life; if it drops to zero, they are mortally wounded; attack determines whether they attack in an encounter (2d6 ≤ attack); hit determines how well they hit (2d6 ≤ hit), and escape determines if they attempt to escape when they’re not attacking (2d6 ≤ escape).
+is substracted from life; if it drops to zero, they are mortally wounded; attack determines whether they attack in an encounter (2d6 ≤ attack); hit determines how well they hit (2d6 ≤ hit), and escape determines if they attempt to escape when they're not attacking (2d6 ≤ escape).
 If they neither attack nor escape, we talk.

 | 1d6 |  Opponents | Damage | Endurance | Life | Attack | Hit   | Escape |